guowei1314/CAGL-SGA/README.md

 # CAGL-SGA
-Collaborative Anchor Graph Learning with Similarity-Guided Alignment for Multi-View Clustering This code is submitted to TMM 2025.
+Collaborative Anchor Graph Learning with Similarity-Guided Alignment for Multi-View Clustering This paper is Accepted in TMM 2026.

 Experimental Setup:
 - OS: Ubuntu 20.04.6 LTS